 - In the OBS main window click Settings and select “Encoding” on the left.
 In this tab you can set the bitrate of your stream.
 Higher bitrate means better quality but also more lag.
 If you have a newer PC, you can switch to QuickSync for higher performance.

-- Select “Broadcast Settings”, then go to this page and click the “Show Key” link to get your stream key.
+- Select “Broadcast Settings”, then go to this page and click the “Copy” button to copy your stream key to the clipboard.
 (Note: your stream key isn’t your Twitch password!
 You must get it from the linked page!)
 Once you have it, fill out the fields as shown below:

 You can optionally enter 60 – 120 in the “Delay” box to delay your stream 1 – 2 minutes (useful e.g. when playing tournies or other highly competitive matches) but leaving delay at 0 is generally better to give your audience the best viewing experience.